ljstrnadiii/ljstrnadiii.github.io/cv.md

 I earned my Bachelor's in Mathematics with a minor in Statistics and then my Master's in Statistics from the University of Colorado at Denver.

 A data scientist, as they say, is one part computer scientist, one part mathematician, and one part statistician.
-My experience over the past few years includes topics such as approximate nearest neighbor search; deep learning for embedding, prediction, classification; bayesian methods for parameter estimation; data pipelining for training, etc.
+That has been the primary focus of my career over the past few years.
+My experience includes topics such as approximate nearest neighbor search; deep learning for embedding, prediction, classification; bayesian methods for parameter estimation; data pipelining for training, etc. I also have found strengths in bringing cohesion to machine learning teams by emphasizing the importance of pull requests and code reviews, converging on coding standards, and respecting good communication.

 I __currently__ work for [Pex](https://www.pex.com) in Boulder, Colorado.
 As a machine learning scientist, my role here is diverse.
-We process an insane amount of data.
+We process a large amount of data.
 The machine learning team often has very special constraints to meet in order to take models into production.
+So, my efforts have been stretched out from ml architecture for serving, pipelining, repo management, to implementing papers and training models.

 I have implemented papers such as *ArcFace*, *Outrageously Large Neural Networks*, *Learning Deep Features for Discriminative Localization*, among others.
-I also have experience supporting other data scientists as an owner of a repository used for data pipelining, giving tutorials on using docker for training and inference, and really enjoy bringing intuition to the world of machine learning.
+I also have experience giving tutorials on using docker for training and inference, and really enjoy bringing intuition to the world of machine learning.
+I truly enjoy teaching what I can and take it seriously.

 # Projects

-Some projects I have enjoyed:
+Projects I have worked on include:

 - Nonlinear Parameter Estimation: Vehicle Mass and The Road Load Equation

-- Vehicle Behaviour Clustering Analysis and Visualization
+- Vehicle Behaviour Cluster Analysis and Visualization

-- Diet Networks: Predicting Ancestry with Genomic Data and Deep Learning
+- Diet Networks: Predicting Ancestry with Genomic Data and Deep Learning when p >> n

-- Identity Prediction Using Accelerometer Data and Deep Learning
+- Identity Prediction Using Accelerometer Data and Deep Learning with ResNets and Mixture of Experts

 - Indexing Images with Approximate Nearest Neighbor Methods (Faiss) and Deep Learning Embeddings